nauam/Courses/docs/manual/log-filters/highlight-output.md

 # Highlight Output

 This log filter parses the log output of a workflow step and highlights the output that matches a given regular expression.
-This filter changes display output in QW Control, but does not alter the logs themselves.
+This filter changes display output in Rundeck, but does not alter the logs themselves.

 ## Usage